realm/realm-dart-samples/flutter_flexible_sync/README.md

 A simple application using the [Realm Flutter SDK](https://www.mongodb.com/docs/realm/sdk/flutter/) Flexible Sync with an [Atlas App Services application](https://www.mongodb.com/docs/atlas/app-services/).

-Writing to a synced realm named `db_allTasks.realm` sends the data automatically to a linked MongoDB collection on Atlas.
+Writing to a synced realm named db_allTasks.realm syncs the data automatically to a linked MongoDB collection on Atlas.
-Then the data is downloaded back by the synchronization process to two separate realms, `db_importantTasks.realm` and  `db_normalTaks.realm`, filtered by specific subscription query.
+Then sample demonstrates working with two subscription queries for important tasks and normal tasks in two different realms.

 ## Realm Flutter SDK